epicweb-dev/epic-stack/README.md

 - Create a persistent volume for the sqlite database for both your staging and production environments.
 Run the following (feel free to change the GB size based on your needs and the region of your choice (`https://fly.io/docs/reference/regions/`).
-NB.
 If you do change the region, make sure you change the `primary_region` in fly.toml as well):

   ```sh